McCarthy back at Lambeau as Cowboys visit desperate Packers

 Green Bay is scoring just 17.1 points per game to rank 27th in the NFL as the Packers struggle without departed two-time All-Pro receiver Davante Adams.
 Rodgers and Adams had a knack for improvising to get big gains.

-Rodgers was asked Wednesday if perhaps he shouldn't go off script as often now that his receivers haven't worked with him as often as Adams had.
+Rodgers was asked Wednesday if perhaps he shouldn't go off script as often now that his receivers haven't worked with him as often as Adams.
 Rodgers replied, ''I think we've been more by the book in this year than we have been in any year that Matt's been here.''

 ---